Keith Dudgeon (South African cricketer)

 Keith Dudgeon (born 7 November 1995) is a South African cricketer.
 He was included in the Gauteng cricket team for the 2015 Africa T20 Cup.
 He was the joint-leading wicket-taker in the 2017–18 Sunfoil 3-Day Cup for KwaZulu-Natal, with 35 dismissals in ten matches.

 In September 2018, he was named in KwaZulu-Natal's squad for the 2018 Africa T20 Cup.
 He was the leading wicket-taker for KwaZulu-Natal in the 2018–19 CSA 3-Day Provincial Cup, with 38 dismissals in eight matches.
 In April 2021, he was named in KwaZulu-Natal Inland's squad, ahead of the 2021–22 cricket season in South Africa.
 In November 2021, Dudgeon was signed by C.I.Y.M.S.
 Cricket Club to play in Ireland during the 2022 season.

+In March 2025, he was signed by Kent County Cricket Club to play in the County Championship.
+He took a first-class career-best seven wickets for 36 runs in the second innings of his debut against Northamptonshire in April.
+Dudgeon suffered a knee injury in training the following week which brought an end to his stint at Kent.